wayne4s/sys-arch-trustworthy-ai-paper-lists/README.md

 Research from top-tier conferences and journals on:

-- System architecture innovations for reliability and security
+- Hardware architecture innovations for specialized AI accelerators
-- Fault-tolerant and resilient computing frameworks
+- System-level architectural advances for domain-specific accelerators